kuldeep-shr/bitespeed-backend-task/Readme.md

 <h2>👨‍🔬 A Word from the Doc</h2>

 <blockquote>
   <p><em>"Marty!
 If you're reading this README, you're in the right timeline.
-Now let's unify those contact records before it's too late!"</em></p>
+The contact resolution service is live — now let’s unify those records before we tear a hole in reality!"</em></p>
 </blockquote>

-<p>More code coming soon.
+<p>More APIs and features are coming soon.
 Until then, keep your circuits warm, your code clean, and your customers identified — even if they’re from the future.</p>

 <p><strong>Great Scott!</strong> Let's do this.</p>